-Anybody who’s ever flown can think of a long list of reasons to hate airlines: They charge ridiculous fees.
-Most have restrictive baggage policies.
-Many offer poor customer service.
-And all of them subject passengers to annoying delays, byzantine boarding processes, and other inconveniences.
+Anybody who’s flown can make a long list of reasons to hate airlines: They charge ridiculous fees.
+Many have restrictive baggage policies and poor customer service.
+And all of them subject passengers to annoying delays, crazy boarding processes, and other inconveniences.

 Next: Our biggest complaint about Southwest

 You might think you can live with uncomfortable seats or airfares that are less than a bargain.
 But do you really want to deal with the airline’s overly complicated boarding process?
 Southwest has grown notorious for its open seating policy.
 You’ll be assigned a boarding group (A, B, or C) and position (1 to 60 or more) upon check-in.

 As the carrier’s website explains, “Numbered posts in each of our gate areas indicate where to line up.
 When your boarding group is called, find your designated place in line and board the aircraft in numerical order with your boarding group.”
 From there, you have no assurances and no assigned seats, so you just have to choose any available seat.